jupyter-xeus/xeus/docs/source/kernel_implementation.rst

     nl:\:json create_complete_reply(const std:\:vector<std:\:string>& matches,
                                    const int cursor_start,
                                    const int cursor_end,
-                                   const std:\:string& code,
                                    const nl:\:json metadata)

-Where ``matches`` the list of all matches to the completion request, it's a mandatory argument. ``cursor_start`` and ``cursor_end`` mark the range of text that should be replaced by the above matches when a completion is accepted, typically ``cursor_end`` is the same as ``cursor_pos`` in the request and both these arguments are mandatory for the implementation of the method. ``code`` the code context in which completion is requested. ``metadata`` a dictionary of strings that contains information that frontend plugins might use for extra display information about completions.
+Where ``matches`` the list of all matches to the completion request, it's a mandatory argument. ``cursor_start`` and ``cursor_end`` mark the range of text that should be replaced by the above matches when a completion is accepted, typically ``cursor_end`` is the same as ``cursor_pos`` in the request and both these arguments are mandatory for the implementation of the method. ``metadata`` a dictionary of strings that contains information that frontend plugins might use for extra display information about completions.

 In case you do not wish to implement completion in your kernel, instead of creating a complete reply you can use the ``create_successful_reply`` with its default arguments.